The free group does not have the finite cover property: Limit groups

 \subsection{Graded limit groups}

-Graded $\Gamma$-limit groups (for $\Gamma$ a torsion-free hyperbolic group) occur naturally in the understanding of how a solution set of a system of equations in $\Gamma$ changes as the parameters of the system change (see \cite[Section 10]{Sel1}).
-We will be particularly interested in a subclass of graded $\Gamma$-limit groups, namely solid $\Gamma$-limit groups.
+Graded limit groups occur naturally in the understanding of how a solution set of a system of equations in $\F$ changes as the parameters of the system change (see \cite[Section 10]{Sel1}).
+We will be interested in a particular subclass of graded limit groups, namely {\em solid limit groups}.

-A graded $\Gamma$-limit group is a $\Gamma$-limit group with a choice of a fixed finitely generated subgroup.

-\begin{definition}[Graded $\Gamma$-limit group] Let $L$ be a $\Gamma$-limit group and $H$ a finitely generated subgroup of $L$.
-Then $L_H$ is a graded $\Gamma$-limit group relative to $H$. \end{definition}

-Any $\Gamma$-limit group can be seen as graded $\Gamma$-limit group after choosing a finitely generated subgroup of it.
-As a matter of fact, one can see $\Gamma$-limit groups as special cases of graded $\Gamma$-limit groups where the chosen subgroup is the trivial one.
+A graded limit group is a limit group together with a fixed finitely generated subgroup.
+Any limit group can be seen as graded limit group after choosing a finitely generated subgroup of it.
+As a matter of fact, one can see limit groups as special cases of graded limit groups where the chosen subgroup is the trivial one.

-In order to define solid $\Gamma$-limit groups, we first need to present the class of (graded) short morphisms.
+In order to define solid limit groups, we first need to present the class of (graded) short morphisms.